simranvatsa/lalaland/README.md

 Poking around the `wesanderson` [package](https://github.com/karthik/wesanderson) really, really helped me!

-> "It's conflict and it's compromise, and ... it's very, very exciting!" - Sebastian, but also me making these palettes
+> "It's conflict and it's compromise, and ... it's very, very exciting!" - Sebastian on jazz, but also me making these palettes

 ## Installing and loading the package: